 Statzione Mario Zucchelli, an Italian summer research station, is an interesting shipping container construction.
 The friendly scientists and support staff here are always most hospitable and enjoy showing us around their lonely but beautiful home.
 The Italians conduct many streams of scientific research and also claim to have the best 'espresso' in Antarctica!
-Nearby is the German base, Gondwana Station, which is used occasionally and the South Korean station, Jang Bogo and on Inexpressible Island, China is building its fifth Antarctic base.
+Nearby is the German base, Gondwana Station, which is used occasionally and the South Korean station, Jang Bogo and on Inexpressible Island, is China's fifth Antarctic base, Qinling Station.